brighterrealities/brighterrealities.github.io/wristrax/privacy.md

 ## Changes to This Policy

 If we update this policy, the changes will be posted here with an updated date.
-Since wristrax does not collect contact information, we cannot notify you directly -- please check back if you have concerns.
+We do not maintain a contact list for proactive notifications -- please check back if you have concerns.

 ## Contact

 If you have questions about this privacy policy, contact us at:

-**wristrax@brighterrealities.com**
+**wristrax@holgerschueler.com**